Differences Between Scholarships & Grants

 Approach upcoming deadlines proactively to submit applications on time and increase chances of securing grants.

-Grants often have specific deadlines, so missing them can result in disqualification.
-Ensure you mark these dates on a calendar or set reminders.
+Grants often have specific deadlines, and missing them can result in disqualification.
+Mark these dates on a calendar or set reminders.

 Time Management